artyomko111/Triangle-Analyzer/README.md

 # Triangle Analyzer

-A Python program to analyze triangles based on the lengths of their three sides.
+An HTML program to analyze triangles based on the lengths of their three sides.
 The program determines the type of triangle, calculates its perimeter and area, and visualizes the triangle.

 ## Features